w33ble/harvestjs-express/src/documents/lessons/routes-explained.html.md

 Express uses HTTP verbs for routes and supports `GET`, `POST`, `PUT` and `DELETE` out of the box for reading, creating, updating and removing assets.
 These routes are defined using `app.get`, `app.post`, `app.put` and `app.delete`.

 `GET` and `POST` requests should be familiar to you if you've worked with form data on webpages in the past.
 The other two are also important for modifying information on the server via RESTful calls, as you'll learn later.
-By default, requests are `GET`.
+By default, requests are `GET`, so using `app.get` is appropriate.

 <hr>